sorryforpie/UrgentPsychCRM/README.md

 Settings Page
 Design with grouped sections, clean toggles, permission badges, and minimal icon usage.
 Consistent padding and form field hierarchy.

-A collapsible left sidebar will link to each page above.

-This repository currently provides the basic project structure so development can start quickly.